rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 ### Task 1: Team Introductions & Identify Your Table Coach

-Take 5 minutes to meet your fellow team members and confirm who your Table Coach is.
+Take 5 minutes to meet your fellow team members and confirm who your table coach is.

 Share: